fusepoolP3/p3-transformer-howto/transformer-howto.md

 ## A Simple Transformer

-To showcase how general P3 transformers can be, we will start with a simple example of a transformer that takes a text document and a stream editor ([`sed`](http://en.wikipedia.org/wiki/Sed) script and outputs the result of applying the script to the document, again in plain text.
+To showcase how general P3 transformers can be, we will start with a simple example of a transformer that takes:

+1. a text document, and;
+2. a stream editor ([`sed`](http://en.wikipedia.org/wiki/Sed)) script;

+and outputs the result, in plain text, of applying the script to the input document.
 To access `sed` from Java, we will rely on the [Unix4j libraries](https://code.google.com/p/unix4j/).

 Most of the work in implementing a simple transformer goes into